Trainee Support Practitioner

 - Carry out new resident welcomes, inducting residents into the service including registering with doctors’ etc

 - Ensure that residents have a full understanding of their rights and responsibilities during their stay at the YMCA

 - Support residents to achieve their goals and targets as defined/ agreed within their support plans and support contracts

 - Manage, update and communicate resident risk assessments in line with YMCA Together policy and procedure

 - Ensure residents shape their own support and take part in activities

-- Up to date records must be kept on both AMIS and in resident’s files
+- Up to date records must be kept in resident’s files

 - Conduct regular room checks and support residents in the management of their room and relationships with others and to report any health and safety issues to the Housing Manager